hungple/arduino/README.md

 sudo chown <username> /dev/ttyUSB0
 ```
 6. Select Tools > Serial Monitor
+7. Power on your Arduino board
-7. Connect your phone bluetooth to your your car.
+8. Connect your phone's bluetooth to your bluetooth device.
-8. Test and ensure that you see data is shown in the Serial Monitor
+9. Test and ensure that you see data is sending in the Serial Monitor